RELi & Resiliency

 - Identify and discuss the design and engineering strategies included in RELi and relevant to Resilient Design.

-- Connect RELi rating system credits to your own projects though case studies.
+- Connect RELi rating system credits to your own projects through case studies.

 Douglas Pierce, AIA, LEED® Fellow, RELi AP, Global Resilient Design Director and Architect at Perkins+Will Minneapolis; Adjunct Professor in Practice, University of Minnesota, College of Design; Chair USGBC RELi National Steering Committee; Associate ASHRAE